Simple but fundamental steps to make your website more search engine friendly and enhance its traffic and visibility.

-Already knew about how search engines work, here are some simple but fundamental ways to increase your website traffic and its visibility.
+Already knew about how search engines work, here are some simple but fundamental ways to make your site more visible with better ranking and more visibility.

-The main idea about increasing your site traffic and making your website more visible is to provide both your readers and search engines what they want.
+The fundamental idea about how to increase your site traffic and make it more visible is to provide both your readers and search engines what they want.

 Readers and spiders